department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 - **If you're the surviving dependent child of a Veteran, and the Veteran has no surviving spouse,** the rate listed to the right is your total monthly payment.
 - **If you're the surviving spouse of a Veteran,** the rate listed to the right is your basic monthly payment.
 You may also be eligible for added amounts based on certain factors.
 Go to the **Added amounts** table next to find any descriptions that are true for you.
 Add the amount listed to the right of each description to your basic monthly payment.
 This is your total monthly payment.

+**Note:** If you haven't yet applied for this benefit, [find out if you're eligible and how to apply for VA DIC](/burials-memorials/dependency-indemnity-compensation/).

 ### Basic monthly payment rates